andr2000/xen/docs/misra/exclude-list.rst

     - xen-analysis: the xen-analysis.py script exclude this entry for both MISRA and static analysis scan.
 (Implemented only for Cppcheck tool)
+    - codestyle: the codestyle.py script exclude this entry from the formatting tool.

 To ease the review and the modifications of the entries, they shall be listed in alphabetical order referring to the rel_path field.